thetminko/terraform-poc/README.md

 ### Important Notes

 - NEVER push secrets.tfvars to version control
-- You can store .tfstate files in version control
+- You can store Terraform states (.tfstate files) in version control
+- You can also store Terraform states remotely in S3, consul, terraform enterprise using Terraform backend.

 Open Terraform console: